Recovering from a lost encryption certificate

 Unfortunately, password history is not recoverable.

-Recovery steps for Lithnet LAPS for Active Directory
+Recovery steps for Lithnet LAPS passwords stored in Active Directory (deprecated)

 Step 1: Generate a new certificate